The Sable Lorcha

 The Sable Lorcha is a novel by Horace Hazeltine that was adapted into a 1915 silent film produced by D. W. Griffith.
 The story features two long-separated brothers, murder, vengeance, and a kidnapping.
 The film starred Tully Marshall.

 Book

 The book was published by A. C. McLurg & Co. in 1912.
 A contemporary review in the San Francisco Call states that the excitement never flags and it is well written, though requiring some suspension of disbelief.
 It includes Illustrations by J. J. Gould.

 Film

-The film was directed by Lloyd Ingraham and the screenwriter was Cecil B. Clapp.
+The film was a Reliance-Majestic Studios production, directed by Lloyd Ingraham and the scenario writer was Chester B. Clapp.
 It starred Tully Marshall, Thomas Jefferson (actor), Charles Lee (actor), Elmer Clifton, Loretta Blake, George C. Pearce, Hal Wilson, Raymond Wells, Earle Raymond, and Henry Kotani.
 Cinematographers were Henry Kotani and Hugh McClung.
 D. W. Griffith supervised the production.
 Composer J. A. Raynes composed theatre organ music to accompany this film.